 Heartworm disease is a serious and potentially fatal condition caused by parasitic worms living in the arteries and the heart of dogs, cats, and other mammals.
 A dog becomes infected when bitten by an infected mosquito.

-If your dog is lost, a Microchip will identify your pet for a speedy recovery.
-For more information, visit the 24 Microchip website
+If your dog is lost, a microchip will identify your dog for a speedy recovery.
+This fee included microchip implantation and registration.
+For more information, visit AKC Reunite

-If you struggle to trim your pet’s nails, ask us to help!
-It’s so easy to perform a close nail trim when your pet is sedated.
+If you struggle to trim your dog’s nails, ask us to help!
+It’s so easy to perform a close nail trim when your dog is sedated.

-While your pet is sedated, we can easily perform a deep ear cleaning.
+While your dog is sedated, we can easily perform a deep ear cleaning.

-While your pet is sedated, we can easily pluck ear hair that can predispose a dog to an ear infection.
+While your dog is sedated, we can easily pluck ear hair that can predispose a dog to an ear infection.

 - Deworming for roundworms and hoookworms – $15

 Roundworms and hookworms are intestinal parasites that can transmit to humans from dogs.
-We offer go-home deworming medication for roundworms and hookworms to protect your family and pet.
+We offer go-home deworming medication for roundworms and hookworms to protect your family and dog.

 - Flea, Intestinal Parasite, and Heartworm Prevention – inquire at the time of service

-We offer convenient and affordable prevention that you administer monthly to your pet to keep them happy and healthy.
+We offer convenient and affordable prevention that you administer monthly to your dog to keep them happy and healthy.

 Before Your Dog’s Surgery